spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 Dilation and Erosion
 ********************
-We use binary erosion in different orders for two purposes.
-We use

-Simplifying Edges
+We use the mathematical morphology operations of binary erosion and binary dilation in different orders for two purposes.
+Using erosion and then dilation removes pixels and then inflates the outer region.
+This has the effect of isolating island pixels and removing noise.
+Doing the opposite, erosion and then dilation, will result in more-unique peninsulas and edge features being saved but smoothed to some degree.

+Extracting a Mask
 *****************
+Extracting the the mask first involves using a ndimage.binary_fill_holes to fill in any holes surrounded by data.
+The code then uses dilation to keep edge features while smoothing the outer edge.
+Erosion is then used to get a mask that has a similar shape and size to the original mask.
+We then combine the resulting mask with the original mask to ensure we retain edge features while yielding a smoother edge.

+Finding Border Pixels
+*********************
+The code traces the edge of the footprint to isolate only the edge pixels.
+It then uses erosion and then dilation to remove noise and island pixels.
+It then applies a gaussian filter to the edge pixels to ultimately create a smoother S_REGION.
+The resulting edge pixels are then simplified.

+Simplifying the Border
+**********************
 In order to decrease the number of vertices for our S_REGION we use the simplify-polyline package.
-A call to simplify-polyline.simplify looks are each set of three consequetive vertices and determines if the errors in the line changes significantly when the middle pixel is removed.
-If it is below an set error (min_dist), the code remove the pixel.
+A call to simplify-polyline.simplify looks at each set of three consecutive vertices and determines if the errors in the line changes significantly when the middle pixel is removed.
+If it is below an set error (min_dist), the code removes the pixel.
 It should be noted that these three pixels can be far apart.
 The result is that unnecessary pixels are removed and more complicated edge shapes are simplified.